At a glance

-In this unpredictable environment, it is important to understand the cost management approach to take in various contexts.
+In this unpredictable environment, it’s important to understand the cost management approach to take in various contexts.
 Some businesses may need to decrease expenses quickly to address urgent financial challenges (cost reduction) and others may be more interested in reducing low value-add costs to reinvest savings and promote long-term business growth and performance (cost optimization).

 What is cost optimization and why is it necessary?